Chi-teck/extension-configuration/README.md

 The module offers a set of Drush commands for managing extension configuration.

 ## Usage
-Configuration items to be synced should be defined in _.info.yml_ file under "config" section as follows:
+Configuration items to be synced should be defined in _info.yml_ file under "config" section as follows:

 ```yml
 name: Example